ashvegeta/Information-retrieval-models/README.md

 To design a language model we follow the set of steps :

-Step 1: Tokenizing the words in the text.
+1. Tokenizing the words in the text.

-Step 2: Preprocessing the tokenized words.
+2. Preprocessing the tokenized words.

-Step 3: Give appropriate integer hash value to each word in the text for easier processing.
+3. Give appropriate integer hash value to each word in the text for easier processing.

-Step 4: Make a 3-gram array of the integer hash value to train the data.
+4. Make a 3-gram array of the integer hash value to train the data.

-Step 5: Splitting the 3-gram into input and output.
+5. Splitting the 3-gram into input and output.

-Step 6: Selecting a suitable language model and architecture by selecting the model parameters.
+6. Selecting a suitable language model and architecture by selecting the model parameters.
 The model used here is LSTM network.

-Step 7: Train the LSTM network using the data from step 5.
+7. Train the LSTM network using the data from step 5.

-Step 8: Input a string and expect the output to be possible next word in the string.
+8. Input a string and expect the output to be possible next word in the string.

 <h3> Software requirements </h3>